-- The Agua Short is the shorter version of the Agua long blade fin designed for snorkeler travelers, swimming and for training.
+- The Agua Short is the shorter version of the Agua long blade fin designed for swimming and for training.

-- Made using very lightweight material but at the same time ensures good reactivity.
-A truly light fin that s an excellent performance without tiring your feet.
+- A light fin that guarantees an excellent performance without tiring your feet.

 - The foot pocket is made using the last technology, called Self Adjusting Foot Pocket System, which ensure a perfect fit to different shapes of foot.